ctrlabhi/Celebal-Technologies/Week-8/README.md

 (Replace n with the number of commits to remove)

 # 3. You want to create a new branch, make changes, and push the branch to the remote repository.
 Outline the steps you would take to create a new branch, commit changes, and push the branch to GitHub.
-*Creating a New Branch, Committing Changes, and Pushing to GitHub*
+*Creating a New Branch, Committing Changes, and Pushing to GitHub-*

 **Create and switch to a new branch:** git checkout -b new-branch